tony-waters/tony-waters.github.io/_posts/2026-04-06-setup-kind-cluster-v2.md

 If thats clean, you can try running using `TEST_PROFILE=load` and `TEST_PROFILE=stress`.

-Same for the read tests:
+Same for the read test:

 ```shell
 k6 run \